-Here are fifteen pieces I’ve written for High Holy Days over the years.
-If you like this music, or are interested in singing some of it, please get in touch.
+Here are many pieces I’ve written for High Holy Days over the years.
+Some texts appear several times in the season, throughout the month of Elul, at S’lichot, Rosh Hashanah, or on more than one occasion during Yom Kippur.
+If you like this music, or are interested in singing some of it and would like the sheet music, please get in touch.
 I’d love to hear from you!

 - Ashrei Ha’am (Ps 89:16-19) – traditional Rosh Hashanah text, making reference to the shofar calls.
 This piece has a very easy chorus that the congregation picks up instantly, using nigun syllables to sing different shofar calls; the verse melody alludes to the Unataneh Tokef motif.
 Ashrei Ha’am can be sung unaccompanied.
 There are also extra optional voice parts that produce canon-like semi-echos to add to the sense of lots of shofar calls happening.

 - Essa Einai (Ps 121) – ‘I lift my eyes to the mountains’ – evocative, unaccompanied solo.
 Also available in a closely translated English version.
-Has been used at Yizkor.
+Has been used in the Additional Service on Yom Kippur, and at Yizkor.

 - Han’shamah Lach – used at S’lichot and Kol Nidrei.
 Available as a solo (with or without accompaniment), and in a 3-voice arrangment.

 - Kaddish – a lively, spirited setting “before the gates of Ne’ilah close”.
 Can be sung unison, with or without guitar/piano; optional harmony parts.
 The musical setting is interesting melodically and structurally, bringing out the meaning of the words and the inherent larger shape of the text.